Only Connect

-Only Connect is a British television quiz show presented by Victoria Coren Mitchell.
+Only Connect is a British television quiz show presented by Victoria Coren Mitchell since 15 September 2008.
 In the series, teams compete in a tournament of finding connections between seemingly unrelated clues.
 The title is taken from a passage in E. M. Forster's 1910 novel Howards End: "Only connect the prose and the passion, and both will be exalted."

 History

 Only Connect aired on BBC Four from 15 September 2008 to 7 July 2014, before moving to BBC Two from 1 September 2014.
 From 2008 until 2013 the show was recorded in Studio 1 at the ITV Cymru Wales Studios, based at Culverhouse Cross in Cardiff, which have now been demolished.
 It moved temporarily to Roath Lock Studios in Cardiff in late 2013, before settling in Enfys Studios in Cardiff from 2014 onwards.

 The series is regularly the most watched programme of the week on BBC Two and is typically broadcast on Mondays between Mastermind and University Challenge as part of the channel's quiz night.

 On 1 March 2010, an interactive online version of the Connecting Walls round was put on the Only Connect website.
 From mid-2011, coinciding with series 5, the website took online submissions for new Connecting Walls; the online game was discontinued for series 10.

 In 2020, changes had to be made to the production of the show for series 16 because of the COVID-19 pandemic and new British government requirements and guidelines on television productions.
 For this new series, each team now sat at their desks socially distanced with perspex screens dividing the team members and no huddled conferring permitted.
 For the connecting wall round, each team stood socially distanced apart, with perspex screens separating them and only the team captain permitted to use the keyboard.
 These changes were kept in place up to and including series 18 but discontinued for series 19.

 In June 2023, The New York Times introduced a daily word game called Connections.
 Several figures associated with Only Connect commented on its similarity to the Connecting Wall in the programme.
 In one episode, Coren Mitchell even described the New York Times version as "inferior" and "annoyingly weak".

+Jack Waley-Cohen, who appeared in the first ever episode and was part of the runner up team in season 1, has since gone on to be one of the question editors on the show.